-Posters must follow the WSASAS poster guidelines.
-Guidelines for preparation and presentation of posters will be available on the WSASAS Meeting website in April.
+Posters must follow the WSASAS poster guidelines and Abstracts must follow the TAS Style and Form, visit https://academic.oup.com/tas/pages/General\Instructions for full details.
 An example score sheet is provided on the next page of this document.
 Students are encouraged to study the score sheet.